Butternut Squash Curry (30 minutes)

 Red curry paste: adds classic Thai flavors to the dish.
 You can vary the heat in the recipe with more or less curry paste or a pinch of cayenne pepper.

-- Add chopped fresh cilantro or parsley before serving.
+- Garnish with chopped fresh cilantro or parsley before serving.

 Step by step instructions